nvg1356/SimpleTemplateMatchingAI/README.md

 ### How the algorithm works
 The computer decides its moves via a template matching algorithm.
 Before the algorithm starts, it knows about the moves of the player in turns which have past.
 1. Based on the number of turns already past, the algorithm generates a list of every possible pattern that the player can use.
 2. For every possible pattern, a metric **f(number of occurences of pattern in past player moves, variance of length of gaps in between its occurrences)** which corresponds to the suitability of the pattern is calculated.
+(This step is computationally expensive so multithreading was implemented to reduce time spent.)
 3. The pattern with the highest metric value is utilised to base predictions of the player's move
 4. If the current turn is in the middle of an iteration of the pattern, the player's move is predicted to be the next uniterated element of the pattern.
 Otherwise, assume that the pattern will begin next turn.
 ### Reason for algorithm choice